AmbiqAI/neuralSPOT/README.md

 There are 3 ways to create or update a nest:
 1. `make nestall`: copies all nest components including example source code and makefiles
 2. `make nest`: copies everything except example source code and makefiles (it does create a suggested makefile)
-3. `make NESTCOMP=desired_component nestcomp`: copies over only includes and libraries associated with the specified component.
+3. `make NESTCOMP=desired_component nestcomponent`: copies over only includes and libraries associated with the specified component.

 To ease upgrading existing nests, `make nest` and `make nestall` will create a `$(NESTDIR)/src/preserved` directory and copy the existing contents of `$(NESTDIR)/src` to it.